-Fishes being poikilothermic are very sensitive to changes in their aqueous environment (Uka, 2021).
-Fazio et. al., (2013) clearly stated that fish live in very intimate contact with their environment, and are therefore very susceptible to physical and chemical changes which may be reflected in their blood components.
-Borkovic et al., (2008) noted that fish are largely used for the assessment of aquatic environment quality and are accepted as bio-indicators of environmental pollution.
-Zeitoun and Mehona (2014) submitted that studies on fish can play significant role in assessing potential risk associated with contamination of aquatic environment.
-Fernades and Mazon (2003) had earlier reported that fish blood changes with a change in the environment where it lives.
-They noted that evaluation of haematology helps to understand the influence of environment on fish wellbeing.
+Fishes being poikilothermic are very sensitive to changes in their aqueous ambient aquatic environment (Uka, 2021).
+Fazio et. al., (2013) clearly stated that fish live in very intimate friendly contact with their environment, and are therefore very susceptible to physical and chemical changes which may be reflected in their blood components.
+Borkovic et al., (2008) noted that fish are largely used for the assessment of aquatic environmental quality and are accepted as considered a bio-indicators of for the environmental pollution.
+Zeitoun and Mehana (2014) submitted stated that studies on fish can play significant role in assessing potential risk associated with contamination of aquatic environment.
+Fernades and Mazon (2003) had earlier reported that fish blood hematological changes are affected with its surroundings a change in the environment where it lives.
+They noted that evaluation of haematology blood parameters helps to understand the influence of environment on fish welfare wellbeing.
 Therefore, analysis of haematological parameters is a diagnostic technique to understand health of fish in any environment.
 De-Pedro et al., (2005) re-echoed that monitoring fish health can be done using haematological and biochemical profile of its blood.
-Satheeshkumar et al., (2011) observed that haematological and biochemical changes in blood are important indicators used in monitoring physiological and pathological changes in fish.
+Satheeshkumar et al., (2011) observed that haematological and biochemical changes in blood are important indicators used in monitoring both physiological and pathological changes alterations in fish.
 They concluded that qualitative and quantitative variations in haematological parameters including the red blood corpuscles (RBC) and white blood corpuscles (WBC) numbers, cell proportions of leukocyte, the amount of haemoglobin and the size of WBC and RBC are the most significant findings as regards diagnosis.
 Bahmani et al., (2001) reported that analysis of haematological and biochemical indices in the blood of farmed fish is good for identifying the health status of farmed fish as they provide reliable information on metabolic disorders and deficiencies.
 Therefore, haematology has been used as an index of fish health status in a number of fish species to detect physiological changes, as a result of exposure to different stressful condition such as handling, pollutants, metals, hypoxia, anaestehtics and acclimation (Alwan et al., 2009).
 Yaribeygi et. al., (2017) reported that certain environmental stressors can alter blood characteristics with resultant disruptions in metabolic activities leading to reduced growth rate and impairment of reproductive process,

-Report of Fazio et. al., (2013) showed that data on haematological parameters are good indicators of health status of fish in response to changes related to nutrition, water quality and disease.
+Report of Fazio et. al., (2013) showed that data on haematological parameters are considered a good indicators of for health status of fish in response to changes related to nutrition, water quality and as well as disease.
 The health status is reflected on growth and reproduction (London and Volkoff, 2019).
 Gorjipour (2014) noted that the most common sources of water for aquaculture are wells, springs, rivers and lakes.
-Of all the sources mentioned, wells and springs are considered to be the best sources of water used for aquaculture.
+Of all the sources mentioned, Wells and springs are considered to be the best sources of water used for aquaculture.
 Rivers and other open water bodies have variable chemical and physical characteristics that make them unpredictable in terms of reliability for aquaculture purpose.
-The present report compared the growth and haematological characteristics of Clarias gariepinus bred and reared in water from different sources.
-It documented differences in haematology of fish attributed to inhabited aqueous environment and therefore defined relationships between blood characteristics and habitat of fish.
+The present report study compared between the growth and haematological characteristics of Clarias gariepinus bred and reared in water from different sources.
+It documented differences in haematology of fish attributed to inhabited aqueous environment and therefore defined relationships between blood characteristics and habitat of fish. (write this with results)